 New Data Privacy Rules and Regulations

-New data privacy rules and regulations are developed with the mindset that customers’ data are assets and must be protected.
-Moreover, these rules are like a breath of fresh air to old data privacy practices in different companies.
-Let us examine the rules below.
 The new privacy rule expects customers to place a premium on receiving customer consent rather than engaging in hidden data transactions.
 In addition, transacting data is not limited to selling data to other entities.
 However, It entails collecting data about user browsing behavior, preferences, and psychographics without keeping customers in the loop.
 Companies should collect information from customers through what is called ‘meaningful consent.’
 Meaningful consent gives customers absolute rights to control their privacy as they see fit.
 It will also increase customer trust in companies moving forward.

 2. Insights Sharing over Identity Sharing